techbyteinsight

 This camera is best for:

-✅ Videographers needing 6K resolution and V-Log
+✅ Videographers which require 6K resolution and V-Log.

-✅ Photographers seeking a rugged full-frame system
+✅ Photographers who want a tough full-frame system.

 Not ideal for: